 The Season View

 Over a five-month peak season, a surveyor conducting 25–30 surveys saves approximately 100–120 hours of desk time compared to a manual workflow — two to three working weeks.
-Whether that time converts to additional revenue depends on your market.
-If you are regularly turning away work due to capacity, the time saving is directly monetisable — each recovered day of desk time may enable another survey fee.
-If your bottleneck is yard availability or client volume rather than desk time, the benefit is quality of life rather than revenue growth — and that matters too.
+Whether that time converts to additional revenue depends on the market.
+For a practice regularly turning away work on capacity, the time saving is directly monetisable — each recovered day of desk time may enable another survey fee.
+Where the bottleneck is yard availability or client volume rather than desk time, the benefit is quality of life rather than revenue growth, and that matters too.

 The tools that sustain a practice over a long career are the ones that keep the professional work — the inspection, the judgement, the client relationship — at the centre, and move the administrative work to the margin.